Derek Stepan: Carolina Hurricanes (2021–2023)

+Post-playing career

+On October 3, 2023, Stepan announced his retirement from professional hockey.

+Stepan is currently working for the Minnesota Wild, serving as a player development coach in the hockey operations office.

 International play

 At the 2010 IIHF World U20 Championships, Stepan was the captain of the United States team and led the tournament in scoring with four goals and ten assists in seven games, leading to an All-Star Team selection.
 He captained the United States to win their second gold medal ever, defeating Canada in overtime.

 Stepan joined the United States men's team at the 2011 IIHF World Championship in Slovakia, playing alongside Ranger teammate Ryan McDonagh and Ranger prospect Chris Kreider.
 He finished the tournament with seven points in seven games, and was selected as a top three player on the U.S.

 Personal life

-Stepan was born into a hockey family, as his father Brad was also a draft pick of the Rangers in the 1985 NHL Entry Draft.
-Stepan's younger cousin, Zachary, was selected 112th overall by the Nashville Predators in the 2012 NHL Entry Draft.
+Stepan was born into a hockey family, as his father Brad was also a draft pick of the Rangers in the 1985 NHL entry draft.
+Stepan's younger cousin, Zachary, was selected 112th overall by the Nashville Predators in the 2012 NHL entry draft.
 On August 9, 2014, Stepan married his longtime girlfriend Stephanie Kent in their home state, Minnesota.
 Stephanie gave birth to the couple's first child on October 27, 2015, and their second child on September 21, 2017.